MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

   - **Anonymous Users** shows the unique anonymous users who accessed the websites.
   - **All Users** shows the unique users who accessed the websites (either by authentication or anonymously).
 - The number of authenticated users may vary slightly from the license consumption reports.
 For instance, in cases where the authenticated user already has a Power Apps license, the visit isn't counted in license consumption but is counted in the total authenticated users visiting the website.
 - The usage numbers may not be accurate for the first few days after enabling the feature.
-For instance, the MAU will be accurate after the feature has been live for 30 days and the WAU will be accurate after seven days of this feature being live.
+For instance, the MAU will be accurate after the feature has been live for 30 days and the WAU will be accurate after the feature has been live for 7 days.

 ### See also